Updated: 2/7/23, 2/4/23, 12/28/20, 8/4/18, 2/15/17

 Dressed for success: Mask, Goggles, PVC Gloves (link is for Glove recommendations), Plastic, chemical or PVC Apron.

 - Determine acid to water ratio from packaging.

 - Measure water and pour into pickle pot.

-- Either have two studio dedicated measuring cups or wipe dry the one you just used.
+- Either employ two studio-dedicated measuring cups or wipe dry the one you just used.

 - Measure out your pickle.

 - Slowly pour the powdered pickle into the water in the pickle pot.

 - Turn on the pickle pot/crockpot.
 Set it on low.